tum-fml/vda5050_connector/README.md

 The only thing that needs to be customized for use is a configuration file in which the respective ROS Topics can be individualized.

 ## Prerequisites
-* This project was developed and tested under Ubuntu 18.04 LTS and ROS Melodic
+* This project was developed and tested under Ubuntu 18.04 LTS and ROS Melodic.
-* We assume that you have installed and configured ROS as well created your first workspace (e. g. catkin_ws)
+* We assume that you have installed and configured ROS and created your first workspace (e.g. `catkin_ws`).
+* The communication needs to be bridged between ROS and MQTT, so you need a ROS node
 * install the ROS MQTT bridge: http://wiki.ros.org/mqtt_bridge
 * configure the MQTT Bridge, e. g. change config endpoints, certificate storage location and topics.

 ## Steps to Install the Connector
-go to your catkin_ws and switch to the src folder
+Go to your `catkin_ws` and switch to the src folder:
 ```console
 cd src
 ```
-Clone the repository
+Clone the repository:
 ```console
 git clone https://github.com/idealworks/VDA-5050-Connector.git
 ```
-Clone the vda_5050 ros msg repository https://github.com/ipa320/vda5050_msgs (currently not in use, since needed msg are part of this repo, we will commit this to the msg repo)
+Clone the `vda5050_msgs` repository (currently not in use, since needed msg are part of this repo, we will commit this to the msg repo):
 ```console
 git clone https://github.com/ipa320/vda5050_msgs.git
 ```
-Build and source the workspace
+Build and source the workspace:
 ```console
 cd ..
 catkin_make